 Finding an adoptive family for your baby is the most critical thing you need to do once you have chosen to make an adoption plan.
 Perhaps you have friends or family members who want to raise your child; or perhaps you would prefer to work with an adoption agency or attorney who can introduce you to couples eager to be parents.
+Whatever your situation, this article offers great advice on what to think about when choosing parents for your baby.

+Let’s get started.
 Whether you’re thinking about family members or considering a prospective adoptive family’s profile, what should you look for in an adoptive family?

 What kind of life do you want for your child?